tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![bar_chart](Images/bar.png)

-* A scatter plot is best suited for comparing the relationship between two variables, which in this case is the relationship between price and earnings.
+* A scatter plot is best suited for comparing the relationship between two variables, which in this case, is the relationship between price and earnings.
 The plot shows that there is a common range in which most companies tend to cluster in regards to price and earnings.
 However, as earnings increase, there seems to be a slight positive trend in price as well.

   ![scatter_plot](Images/scatter.png)